AdrSuns/REAP/readme.md

 2. How to run LLM & Reap:
     (1) Server:
-        Download DeepSeek-R1-Distill-Qwen-32B model and replace "your_path" in python aca_api.py with your model path.
+        Download DeepSeek-R1-Distill-Qwen-32B model and replace "your_model_path" in python aca_api.py with your model path.
 Then enter "source/LLM&Reap/Server" and run "python aca_api.py"
     (2) Local:
         Enter "source/LLM&Reap/Local" and run "python main.py"